JBA TIBOR Reform

 In August 2023, JBATA released the "Public Consultation on permanent cessation of Euroyen TIBOR and related issues."

-JBATA undertakes this public consultation to seek to solicit comments from a wide range of market participants on whether to permanently cease Euroyen TIBOR which is currently deemed as the most likely option and its timing, if adopted.
+JBATA undertook this public consultation to seek to solicit comments from a wide range of market participants on whether to permanently cease Euroyen TIBOR which was deemed as the most likely option and its timing, if adopted.

 As a practical issue related to the permanent cessation of Euroyen TIBOR, the public consultation also seeks comments on the timing to cease entering into new contracts for cash products (loans and bonds) and interest rate swaps referencing Euroyen TIBOR.